 When the conditions are right, these water droplets fall from the clouds to Earth’s surface in the form of precipitation.
 Precipitation runs off or is absorbed by the ground adding to Earth’s natural water tables.
 A significant number of the procedures and elements of a human body require water.
 It is necessary for moving supplements among cells and transporting supplements in blood.
 Creatures likewise depend on the plants and animals in water to survive.

 For instance, a frog lays its eggs in water since they bring forth as tadpoles and stay in the water until the point that they develop into a grown-up.
 Water is a valuable, nonliving asset forever.

 How Does Agriculture Affect The Water Cycle?

-If you are using surface water bodies to irrigate your goods, you can dry up water in rivers, lakes, impoundments.
+If you are using surface water bodies to irrigate your goods, you can dry up the water in rivers, lakes, and impoundments.

-While using groundwater resource, the depleting groundwater level even finishes all extractable water of your aquifer.
+While using groundwater resources, the depleting groundwater level even finishes all extractable water of your aquifer.
 These are the problems associated with agriculture.

-At the point when the water gets sufficiently substantial, it falls back to the base of the jug exactly how rain falls back to earth.
+At the point when the water gets sufficiently substantial, it falls back to the base of the jug exactly as rain falls back to earth.